 macOS Monterey review: It’s all about apps

 Apple’s 2021 upgrade to macOS is called Monterey, following in the footsteps of Big Sur and Catalina and continuing the trend of naming versions of macOS after places in California.
-It’s available in the Fall of 2021, but is it any good, and should you upgrade?
+It’s been available to download since October 2021, but is it any good, and should you upgrade?
 Read on to find out.

 macOS Monterey: Compatibility